megaSpoon/megaSpoon.github.io/_posts/English/2016-09-20-incremental-learning.md

  * exude:
  	1. discharge(moisture or a smell) slowly and steadily
  	2. (of a person) display (an emotion or quality) strongly and openly

+09/21/2016:
+deploy:
+	- bring into effective action

+	The governmen deploys the proposal of reducing personal income tax of the California.

+induendo:
+	- a statement which indirectly suggests that someone has done something, improper, etc.
+	影射

+	This movie relies on sexual innuendo for its humor.